What I do

 Do you provide the external salary data?

-No. We’re not a salary benchmarking provider.
-Costs for salary data from providers such as Radford, Mercer, Figures, Pave etc are not included.
+No. Costs for salary data from providers such as Radford, Mercer, Figures, Pave etc are not included.